Islington Additional HMO Licensing

 Selective Licensing

 Covers all privately rented properties (not just HMOs) in designated wards.
-Expanding from 3 to 10 wards — start date for new wards TBC.
+Live since May 2024 in Finsbury Park, Tollington and Hillrise.
+A designated expansion to seven more wards takes coverage to 10 — start date awaited.

 Discounts & Surcharges